ValdezFOmar/website-test/notes.md

 ### Flexbox

-To make the items of container take as much space as posible without overflowing (droping to a new line instead), you could use the following CSS:
+To make the items of container take as much space as possible without overflowing (dropping to a new line instead), you could use the following CSS:

 ```css